Journal Policies

 - ensuring that authors read and abide by the ILR guidelines on submitting manuscripts;

-- overseeing the submission of the initial manuscripts to the journal platform for the ILR Managing Editor;
+- overseeing the submission of the initial manuscripts to the journal platform for the Managing Editor;

 - writing an introduction to the issue (in addition to the introduction, they may submit a maximum of one article) which, beyond providing an inventory of the articles in the volume, brings an added value to the volume as a whole;